qmk/qmk_firmware/users/jjerrell/readme.md

 - Layer Macros
   - WRAPPER defines in [wrapper.c] simplify consistent keymaps
 - Leader key secrets
-  - [jjerrell.c] sets up the functionality for this feature and calls into the leader_scan_secrets method
+  - [jjerrell.c] sets up the functionality for this feature and calls into the leader_scan_secrets method.
+  - TODO: add documentation for leader_scan_secrets implementation

 ## Issues